mahesh-solanke/devtrack-sdk/README.md

 ## 🧐 About <a name="about"></a>

 **DevTrack SDK** is a powerful and lightweight middleware for FastAPI apps that automatically logs HTTP requests.
 Track path, method, status, duration, user agent, and more — right from your app with no extra configuration.
+Perfect for development, testing, and production environments.

+Key Features:
+- ✨ Zero configuration required
+- 🚀 Lightweight and non-blocking
+- 📊 Comprehensive request tracking
+- 🔒 Security-first design
+- 🎯 Easy integration with FastAPI

 ---